ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-bff/index.md

     - In the OpenShift web console, click on email address top right, click on **Copy login command** and get the OpenShift login command, which includes a token.

     - Click on **Display Token**, copy the Login with the token. oc login command will log you in.
-Run the login command in the cloud shell terminal:
+Run the login command in your terminal:

       ```bash
       $ oc login --token=qvARHflZDlOYfjJZRJUEs53Yfy4F8aa6_L3ezoagQFM --server=https://c103-e.us-south.containers.cloud.ibm.com:30979